No Tags Found!

 No, Mr. Bindra, you have not understood the gist of the matter.

-The idea of the provisions is to ensure that you do not shirk off your responsibilities and do not turn a blind eye (or actually facilitate) exploitation of workers by pushing them on to various contractors.
+The idea of the provisions is to ensure that you do not shirk off your responsibilities and do not turn a blind eye (or actually facilitate) exploitation of workers by pushing them onto various contractors.

-What you (or the contractor) will not be liable for is to get a license for the contractor at the location where there are less than 20 contract workers.
+What you (or the contractor) will not be liable for is to get a license for the contractor at the location where there are fewer than 20 contract workers.
 And no, it is not an impossible task.
-And no, it does (according to me) make the act meaningless or impractical.
+And no, it does not (according to me) make the act meaningless or impractical.
 Companies all over the country are adhering to it.

 Incidentally, licensing is now for 50 workers and more in most of the states.
 Please check the status in your state when you do your compliances.